Interstate 76 (Colorado–Nebraska): Colorado

 The freeway heads east toward Fort Morgan, spawning another business loop (I-76 Bus) that carries US 34 away from I-76.
 The freeway heads east into Fort Morgan, meeting SH 52, now running again near the South Platte River.
-Still running between the South Platte River to the north and its business loop to the south, I-76 heads just north of Brush, where it meets a cloverleaf interchange with SH 71.
+Still running between the South Platte River to the north and its business loop to the south, I-76 heads just north of Brush, where it meets an interchange with SH 71.
 US 34 veers away from the business loop as I-76 turns back east, crossing over the business loop, which does not terminate at the freeway.
 I-76 Bus carries US 6 toward Hillrose.
 Bypassing that city, I-76 traverses northeast into Washington County, with farms to the north along the river and grasslands to the south.
 Passing the Prewitt Reservoir, the freeway heads into Logan County.
 Heading northeasterly, the route crosses SH 63, which serves Atwood.
 I-76 Bus then enters Sterling, which is near I-76.
 The business loops turns abruptly east within the city, carrying US 6.
 US 6 continues past the interchange with the business route.

 I-76 continues parallel to the South Platte River, surrounded by farms to the northwest and plains to the southeast.
 Northwest of the river is US 138, which serves several towns bypassed by the freeway.
 I-76 has an exit at SH 55 which serves the town of Crook.
 With farms on the south part of the freeway as well, I-76 enters Sedgwick County, crossing SH 59 which heads to Sedgwick.
 The freeway then veers eastward before turning back northeast toward Julesburg.
 I-76 comes to an exit at US 385, which heads northwest to Julesburg.
 I-76 then heads northeast to the Nebraska state line.

 Nebraska

 In Nebraska, I-76 stretches just over 3 mi.
-It is signed as a north–south direction as opposed to the east–west designation in Colorado.
+It was signed as a north–south direction as opposed to the east–west designation in Colorado.
 Its entire route is located in Deuel County, parallel to the South Platte River and US 138.
 Its only interchange is at I-80, formerly numbered exit 102 based on I-80's mileage, now renumbered as exit 3 based on I-76's mileage.

 History

 Until 1974, both the segment of I-76 in Colorado and Nebraska and a portion of I-76 in Ohio, Pennsylvania, and New Jersey were signed as Interstate 80S (I-80S).
 In July 1974, the already-completed route, I-80S, was renumbered to I-76 in accordance with American Association of State Highway and Transportation Officials (AASHTO) policy to remove the letter suffixes from Interstate routes and to avoid the confusion of this route with I-80.
 This prompted the replacement of around 488 signs in eliminating I-80S.
-The number 76 has an association with 1876, the year Colorado was admitted as a state.
+The number 76 is a reference to the then-forthcoming United States Bicentennial as well as 1876, the year Colorado was admitted as a state.
 Nebraska renumbered its existing Nebraska Highway 76 (N-76) to N-53 as a result.